ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 -   Submit Transactions:

-    -   What fun is it to have a working smart contract and have it instantiated across the channel, if we can\'t submit transactions?
+    -   What fun is it to have a working smart contract and have it instantiated across the channel, if we can't submit transactions?
 In this section, we will actually submit transactions from the UI of VSCode.
 We will see data get committed to the ledger.